smy1/swlab/python/README.md

 ---

 ### 2. Overlay videos
 The following code calls for the __overlay function__ to overlay one video on top of another and create a composite video.
-Here, we provide an Excel file (see Figure 1 below) for the function to extract information regarding subfolder names and video timing.
+Here, we provide an Excel file (see Figure 1 below) for the function to extract arguments regarding subfolder names and video timing.
 ```
 from editvid import overlay
 overlay(folder = "C:/Users/user/Desktop/mc_vid",